1) Understand the Dynamics of Love Addiction & Addicted Relationships

 One of the hallmarks of addiction is addicts often attempt to hold someone or something other than themselves responsible for discomfort and pain, or whatever undesirable situation we're in.

-Change will only come with you.
-Change comes by your choices and willingness and true desire to make change- and what you focus on a day to day basis.
+Change and recovering will only come with you.
+Change comes by your choices and willingness and true desire to make a change- and what you focus on a day to day basis.

 You are an adult- and as an adult, the #1 responsibility is your own growth and well-being- the better you are to you, the better your well-being will be, the better your relationships ahead will be, the better your life will be.